amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ## 2007-01-04     4503700         40.82
 ```
 <BR><BR>
-Now that we have a handful of years of market data for every stock currently in the the <b>NASDAQ 100 Index</b>, we need to do something with it.
+Now that we have a handful of years of market data for every stock currently in the <b>NASDAQ 100 Index</b>, we need to do something with it.
 We're going to create a variety of measures between price and volume points.
 The idea is to quantify stock moves as patterns by subtracting one day versus a previous one.
 We'll create a series of differences:
 <ul>
 <li type="square">1 day versus 2 days ago</li>
 <li type="square">1 day versus 3 days ago</li>